20 of 29 as a Percentage: A complete walkthrough

 Method 3: Using a Calculator

 Modern calculators often have a percentage function that simplifies the process.
 Simply input "20 ÷ 29," then multiply the result by 100.
-The calculator will directly display the percentage value, saving you manual calculation steps.
+That's why the calculator will directly display the percentage value, saving you manual calculation steps.
 This method is particularly useful for more complex percentage calculations.

 Rounding and Precision

 Note that the result, 68.97%, is an approximation.
-Depending on the context, you might need to round this to a whole number or a specific number of decimal places.
-For instance, you might round 68.97% to 69% for simplicity.
+And depending on the context, you might need to round this to a whole number or a specific number of decimal places.
+As an example, you might round 68.97% to 69% for simplicity.
 The level of precision required depends on the application.
 In financial contexts, higher precision is generally preferred.

 Real-World Applications